 Another option to enhance the al fresco dining experience is having bar staff or chefs working outside, mixing cocktails or cooking on a barbecue.
 This creates an exciting spectacle that your guests will love and that will draw in plenty of positive attention from passersby.

-Enhance the ambience of your outdoor seating area in darker hours by putting out candles on tables, adding fairy lights to awnings and using illuminated menu displays for walls or an LED menu stand to create a soft and inviting glow.
+Enhance the ambience of your restaurant or cafe exterior in darker hours by putting out candles on tables, adding fairy lights to awnings and using illuminated menu displays for walls or an LED menu stand to create a soft and inviting glow.

 Placing menus on tables is currently being discouraged in favour of reduced-contact means, so you might wish to use single-use disposable paper menus, freestanding menu holders or wall fixed varieties to prevent them from being handled .